Fish-based gel caps

 - Product of USA

-Turmeric root has long been prized in Asian medicine ... and the term “curcumin” refers to its complex of yellow-orange compounds.
+Turmeric root has long been prized in Asian medicine.

-Lab experiments and preliminary clinical studies indicate that this synergistic trio of polyphenol compounds supports immune and brain health in uniquely powerful ways.
+Lab and preliminary clinical studies confirm that curcumin supports immune and brain health in unique and powerful ways.

 Folk history and modern research